wmccall/BulkPing/README.md

 3.1 An example of one can be found [here](https://github.com/wmccall/BulkPing/blob/master/config/IPAddresses.txt)
-4. Run the program by executing `java -jar BulkPing.jar` 4.1 Alternatively create a `run.batch` or `run.sh` file containing the command to simplify the process
+4. Run the program by executing `java -jar BulkPing.jar` 4.1 Alternatively create a `run.batch` or `run.sh` file containing the command to simplify the process 4.2 Ensure a `pause` command is at the end of the file to prevent the program from closing immediately after running

 ## Usage